vickie02736/cgcnn/README.md

 [Crystal Graph Convolutional Neural Networks for an Accurate and Interpretable Prediction of Material Properties](https://link.aps.org/doi/10.1103/PhysRevLett.120.145301)

+This revision addresses a few minor issues:
+1) A new atom_init.json file was made, in part to address the issue raised [here](https://github.com/txie-93/cgcnn/issues/2).
+2) It is easy for the crystal graph cache to be dumped, causing significant slowdown in the data processing end, as mentioned [here](https://github.com/txie-93/cgcnn/pull/18).
+This version will automatically write .pkl files for each structure so the features do not have to be regenerated on-the-fly.
+3) A fixed predict.py script and several minor changes to the log file.

 ## Table of Contents

 - [How to cite](#how-to-cite)